The information on this page was provided by the law school.

 - individual appointments with advisors;

 - targeted career planning, including advice on how to search and secure job opportunities;

-- LLM job fair preparation;
+- LLM job fair preparation, including mock interviews; and

 For more information, visit Berkeley Law LLM Program Professional Development.